MaliciousSHA1/MaliciousSHA1.github.io/index.md

 the practical impossibility of finding collisions, that is, distinct messages having the same hash value.
-Denoting the hash function _H_, a collision is thus a pair of distinct messages&mdash;not necessarily of same length&mdash;M<sub>1</sub> and M<sub>2</sub> such that _H_(M<sub>1</sub>) = _H_(M<sub>2</sub>).
+Denoting the hash function _H_, a collision is thus a pair of distinct messages M<sub>1</sub> and
+M<sub>2</sub> such that _H_(M<sub>1</sub>) = _H_(M<sub>2</sub>).

 ### SHA-1

-SHA-1 is a NIST standard, designed by NSA in 1995, and used everywhere: in TLS, SSH, IPsec, etc. as part of encryption, signature, message authentication, or key derivation schemes.
+SHA-1 is a NIST standard designed by NSA in 1995 and used everywhere: in TLS, SSH, IPsec, etc. as part of encryption, signature, message authentication, or key derivation schemes.